wejden-kerkeni/traitement-audio-avec-stm32/README.md

 * Build the project and flash it to the STM32F407 board.
 * Connect the USB drive to the STM32F407 board.
 * Connect the port jack to the audio output of the STM32F407 board.
-* Connect the 5 buttons to the GPIO pins of the STM32F407 board.
 * Power on the board.
 * Use the buttons to control music playback, volume, and track selection.
 ## Configuration